troydieter/react-s3-upload/README.md

 - npm (v6.0.0 or later)

 You will also need:
+- A deployment of [the Amazon Rekognition Identity Verification sample repository](https://github.com/troydieter/amazon-rekognition-identity-verification) first.
+You'll use the output from this to feed the `.env` file for credentials.
 - An AWS account with S3 access
-- AWS access key ID and secret access key
+- AWS access key ID and secret access key (retrieved from the Amazon Rekognition Identity Verification sample deployment)

 ## Setup